pyralog/molia/docs/architecture/shared-nothing-architecture.md

 # Shared-Nothing Architecture

 This document specifies a shared-nothing architecture for the Molia DHT implementation.
-It complements `Modern-DHT-Blueprint-2025.md` and `Zero-Allocation-Design.md` by defining how we partition state, schedule work, and communicate without shared mutable memory, maximizing cache locality, scalability, and failure isolation.
+It complements [Zero-Allocation Design](zero-allocation-design.md) by defining how we partition state, schedule work, and communicate without shared mutable memory, maximizing cache locality, scalability, and failure isolation.

 ---